Accelerated Bachelor of Science in Nursing

 - SOC 100 Introduction to Sociology or 150 Social Problems or 240 Sociology of Rural America or ANTH 210 Cultural Anthropology, three credits

-- PSYC 221 Lifespan Developmental Psychology or HDFS 210 Lifespan Development, 3 credits
+- HDFS 210 Lifespan Development, three credits

 - NUTR 315 Human Nutrition, three credits